The Foggy Battle Inside: Experiencing a Head Cold

 Understanding the Symptoms of a Head Cold

 A head cold, also known as the common cold, is a viral infection that primarily affects the nose and throat.
-It is one of the most prevalent illnesses worldwide, with adults typically experiencing two to four colds per year, while children can endure even more.
+It is one of the most prevalent illnesses worldwide, with adults typically two to four colds per year, while children can endure even more.
 The symptoms of a head cold can vary from person to person, but there are some common signs to look out for.
 In this article, we will explore what a head cold feels like and how to alleviate its discomfort.

 1. Congestion and Runny Nose